In Lashio one afternoon last week maybe a man set fire to a woman at her street-side petrol stall.

 There’s no doubt that the similarly-armed and growing motorcycle-mob that’s touring those parts of downtown that are not cordoned off by armed police is set upon destruction not protection.
 There are maybe 100 bikes, maybe more, mostly with two young men on board, almost all with one weapon or another.
 There are a couple of full pick-up buses from which hang armed young men shouting a rallying cry and pointing directions.
 And among this mob, sadly, inevitably, at least half a dozen monks.

 Having been notable by their absence here in downtown as the motorcycles roamed around, the army moves men into town and, staging its own procession of vehicles, starts dropping small groups of soldiers on street corners.
-From my hotel I see half a dozen young men surrounded and arrested at gunpoint who are then driven past me crouched in the back of a pick-up truck, their hands on the heads.
+From my hotel I see half a dozen young men surrounded and arrested at gunpoint who are then driven past me crouched in the back of a pick-up truck, their hands on their heads.

-I’m hungry and hear that the only place I can get food is at the bus station about a mile and a half from downtown so I walk down there passing all along one side of the road more groups of armed young men and on the other side small groups of soldiers (more armed young men) .
+I’m hungry and hear that the only place I can get food is at the bus station about a mile and a half from downtown so I walk down there, passing all along one side of the road more groups of armed young men and on the other side small groups of soldiers (more armed young men) .

 A few streets back from the main road black smoke is rising above a Muslim-owned cinema that has recently been set alight.
 The Camberwick Green Fire Brigade are in attendance.